-I have been searching high and low for a good SPF that won’t break me out in spots, works well under makeup and doesn’t feel Hervey or sticky, then I came across the Niod ( sister brand of the ordinary) Survival range that had SPF 10,20,30.
+I have been searching high and low for a good SPF that won’t break me out in spots, works well under makeup and doesn’t feel Hervey or sticky, then I came across the Niod ( sister brand of the ordinary) Survival range that had SPF 10,20,30 and i chose the NIOD Survival 20.

 I was over the moon!
 Finally an SPF with good reviews and added benefits like protection against environmental and lifestyle damage.